 If a participant does not attend a hearing for any non-emergency or non-compelling reason, the hearing may be held in the individual’s absence at the discretion of the Dean of Students/Chair.

 If a respondent chooses to withdraw from the College prior to the end of the semester (defined by the last day of final exams) during which a complaint was filed under the Sexual Misconduct Policy, a hold shall be placed on the respondent’s records noting “pending disciplinary charges.”
 Should the respondent withdraw after the semester ended, similar action will be initiated.
-This notation will be removed or changed as appropriate following final resolution of the disciplinary complaint.
-If the respondent withdraws from the College while the disciplinary complaint is pending, a permanent notation will be placed on his/her student transcript stating, “student withdrew with disciplinary charges pending.”
+This notation will be removed or changed as appropriate following the completion of the disciplinary process and/or resolution of the complaint.
+If the respondent withdraws from the College while the disciplinary process is pending, a permanent notation will be placed on his/her student transcript stating, “student withdrew with disciplinary charges pending.”
 A student who leaves under these circumstances will not be eligible to return to the College.
-A respondent cannot receive a degree while there is a pending, unresolved disciplinary complaint against him/her.
+A respondent cannot receive a degree while there is a pending, unresolved complaint against him/her.

 A reporter/complainant or respondent may request participation by other suitable means that would not require physical proximity to the other participant.
 This could include, but not be limited to, partitioning a hearing room or using technology, such as Skype or conference call from an alternative location, to facilitate participation.
 Any proposed alternative must be reviewed in advance to ensure it is consistent with the goals of a fair and equitable process.